github/codeql/docs/language/learn-ql/ql-etudes/river-crossing.rst

    .. literalinclude:: river-crossing.ql
       :lines: 25-38

-We also want a way to keep track of where the man, the goat, the cabbage, and the wolf are—call this combined information the "state".
-Define a class ``State`` that encodes this information.
+We also want a way to keep track of where the man, the goat, the cabbage, and the wolf are at any point.
+We can call this combined information the "state".
+Define a class ``State`` that encodes the location of each piece of cargo.
 For example, if the man is on the left shore, the goat on the right shore, and the cabbage and wolf on the left shore, the state should be ``Left, Right, Left, Left``.